N-Jeeva/sql_data_warehouse_project/README.md

 This project demonstrates how a data warehouse is created from the start to the end using SQL Server and how the analytical insights can be taken out from the datasets.
 The project requirements and the objective of this project are listed below.

-Sure thing, Jeeva!
-Here's the content rewritten in the same structured format as the image, but simplified for beginners:

----

 ## **Project Requirements**

----

 ### **1. Building the Data Warehouse (Data Engineering)**